Aug 7, 2019

 SimpleShowing, Redfin, and traditional brokers like Mark Spain share many similarities—and probably equally as many differences.

 Redfin is similar to SimpleShowing in that they also provide a technology-based approach while still incorporating human interaction when needed.
 Redfin utilizes a refund model on the buy side as well.
 However, the average Redfin Refund is 3x smaller than the average SimpleShowing Refund.
-On the sell side, Redfin offers a 1-1.5% listing fee depending on your location.
+On the sell side, Redfin offers a 1-1.5% listing fee depending on your location and if you also buy through them.

 Traditional brokerages like Mark Spain Real Estate or Keller Williams provide a more traditional model where Agents are forced to use their network to find leads and mainly work individually with those clients.
 Most traditional brokerages operate at a 3% commission model for both sellers and buyers while offering no refund on the buy side.